TileDB-Inc/TileDB-PyBabylonJS/README.md

 ## Development Installation

-Create a dev environment:
+Create and activate a dev environment:
 ```bash
 mamba create -n pybabylonjs-dev -c conda-forge nodejs yarn python jupyterlab

 conda activate pybabylonjs-dev
 ```

 Fork or clone the repo.
-Install the Python package.
+Install the TileDB-PyBabylonJS Python package.
 This will also build the TS package.
 ```bash
 pip install -e ".[test, examples]"
 ```